oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 -	Leave **Users** selected in the drop-down field.
 -	In the Search **Search** icon field, enter the first few characters of the user name you signed in with.
 -	Select the user.
-The user gets listed in the page.
+The user gets listed on the page.

 6. In the **Application Permission Level** options, leave *Use* selected.